syscl/LinuxLand/README.md

 - Nextcloud for Ubuntu with pretty urls rewrite
 - Netdata for ```Ubuntu 18.04+``` and ```CentOS 6.5+```
 - Enable temperature sensors for netdata and ```sensors``` command tip
-- Attach netdata and typo fixes in app list
+- Attach netdata and plex in apps list

 2018-04-30